MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 2. Generate a labelled dataset by following optimal paths computed by A\*.
 3. Analyze the dataset to understand feature distributions, correlations and potential issues such as label contradictions.
 4. Train and evaluate different machine-learning algorithms on the navigation problem.
-5. Relate our findings to the broader literature on learning-based navigation and imitation learning. [dksd: seems too broad] [dksd: None of the points explicitly mention evaluation metrics or performance criteria for the models]

 # 2. Literature review

-[dksd: Move references to the end of the sentence or clause if they currently sit mid-sentence and break the flow.]
 The difficulty of learning navigation policies from supervised data is well recognized in the literature.
-Pomerleau’s ALVINN system imitated human steering by training on camera and laser readings【650549137831343†L85-L91】; while promising, it worked only on simple road scenes and suffered when the environment changed.
-Kaelbling, Littman and Cassandra formalized POMDPs (Partially Observable Markov Decision Processes), highlighting the challenge of acting under partial observability【141877599114902†L128-L145】.
-Later, Ross et al. introduced DAgger, an imitation-learning algorithm that addresses distribution shift by iteratively collecting expert feedback along the learner’s own trajectories【725851254557814†L8-L24】.
+Pomerleau’s ALVINN system imitated human steering by training on camera and laser readings; while promising, it worked only on simple road scenes and suffered when the environment changed (1988).
+Kaelbling, Littman and Cassandra formalized POMDPs (Partially Observable Markov Decision Processes), highlighting the challenge of acting under partial observability (1998).
+Later, Ross et al. introduced DAgger, an imitation-learning algorithm that addresses distribution shift by iteratively collecting expert feedback along the learner’s own trajectories (2011).

-Hausknecht and Stone proposed the Deep Recurrent Q-Network (DRQN) to handle partially observable environments by maintaining a hidden state over time.
+Hausknecht and Stone proposed the Deep Recurrent Q-Network (DRQN) to handle partially observable environments by maintaining a hidden state over time (2015).
 These architectures are especially suited for environments requiring memory of past observations.
 Such recurrent architectures could enable agents to accumulate information about the goal’s direction across multiple steps.
-Tamar et al. introduced **Value Iteration Networks (VIN)**, neural networks that embed a differentiable planning module and learn to perform approximate value iteration【380127289722745†L49-L58】.
+Tamar et al. introduced **Value Iteration Networks (VIN)**, neural networks that embed a differentiable planning module and learn to perform approximate value iteration (2017).
 VINs have been applied to grid-world navigation and could provide a more principled way to combine local observations with implicit planning.
 More recent work such as Neural Map (Parisotto & Salakhutdinov, 2017) incorporates external memory to build an internal map, which is critical when the task requires exploration and recall of previously visited locations.

-Codevilla et al. show that behavior-cloned policies with high action agreement can still crash because they lack planning and fail to recover from mistakes.
+Codevilla et al. (2019) show that behavior-cloned policies with high action agreement can still crash because they lack planning and fail to recover from mistakes.
 Therefore, evaluation metrics should include path efficiency, collision rates and goal success rather than solely action prediction accuracy.
 Our use of accuracy and F1 score provides a first assessment but does not fully capture navigation quality.

 ## 3. Methodology

 ### 3.1 World generation and sensors

 The environment is a bounded square grid of size 20×20.
-A world generator populates the grid with single-tile obstacles based on a probability (`obstacle_prob = 0.2`) and adds several horizontal or vertical walls of random lengths.
+A world generator populates the grid with single-tile obstacles based on a probability (`obstacle_prob = 0.1`) and adds several horizontal or vertical walls of random lengths.
 The start and goal locations are randomly selected so that the Euclidean distance between them is at least eight cells and neither lies on an obstacle.
 Each simulation generates a new world, ensuring a diverse set of layouts.
-The agent can move in eight directions corresponding to the Moore neighborhood [N, NE, E, SE, S, SW, W, NW].
+The agent can move in eight directions corresponding to the Moore neighborhood (N, NE, E, SE, S, SW, W, NW).

 To navigate, the agent initially received local information solely from eight radial distance sensors.
 Each sensor reports the number of unobstructed tiles from the agent’s position in one of eight directions, up to the nearest wall or obstacle.
 As part of our methodology to improve learning performance, we incrementally introduced additional features.

 First, we added the Euclidean distance to the goal, giving the agent a global sense of how far it remained from its objective.
 This feature provided useful context that wasn't captured by the local sensors alone, helping guide movement decisions more effectively.